newporta/nitra/README.md

 ## Usage
       nitra [options] [spec_filename [...]]
           -c, --cpus NUMBER                  Specify the number of CPUs to use on the host, or if specified after a --slave, on the slave
-              --cucumber [PATTERN1,PATTERN2]
-                                           Full cucumber run, causes any files you list manually to be ignored.
+              --cucumber [PATTERN1,PATTERN2] Full cucumber run, causes any files you list manually to be ignored.
                                              Default pattern is "features/**/*.feature".
               --debug                        Print debug output
-          -p, --print-failures             Print failures immediately when they occur -q, --quiet                      Quiet; don't display progress bar --rake-after-runner task:1,task:2,task:3
+          -p, --print-failures               Print failures immediately when they occur -q, --quiet                        Quiet; don"t display progress bar --rake-after-runner task:1,task:2,task:3
                                              The list of rake tasks to run, once per runner, in the runner's environment, just before the runner exits
               --rake-before-runner task:1,task:2,task:3
                                              The list of rake tasks to run, once per runner, in the runner's environment, after the runner starts
               --rake-before-worker task:1,task:2,task:3
                                              The list of rake tasks to run, once per worker, in the worker's environment, before the worker starts
               --reset                        r
                                              Reset database, equivalent to --rake-before-worker db:reset
               --slave-mode                   Run in slave mode; ignores all other command-line options --slave CONNECTION_COMMAND     Provide a command that executes "nitra --slave-mode" on another host --rspec [PATTERN1,PATTERN2]    Full rspec run, causes any files you list manually to be ignored.
                                              Default pattern is "spec/**/*_spec.rb".
+              --rspec-format FORMATTER       Additional rspec formatter to use.
+Nitra will always use the "pretty" formatter in addition to the formatter defined here.
+                                             Refer to the rspec documentation for the '--format' flag for more information.
+              --rspec-out FILE               Use with --rspec-format FORMATTER to output that formatter to a file.
               --slave-mode                   Run in slave mode; ignores all other command-line options -e, --environment ENV              Set the RAILS_ENV to load -h, --help                         Show this message

 ### Getting started
 First things first add nitra to your Gemfile: